mseminatore/bintools/README.md

 an option to re-implement the linker using a more modern object file format like `ELF` or `PE`.

-> If you want to learn about linkers and object file format, I highly recommend
+> If you want to learn more about linkers and object file formats, I highly recommend
 > the book '**Linkers & Loaders**' by John R. Levine

 In order to test the linker it was necessary to have a way to generate linkable